Royal Regiment of Canada: Battle honours

 In the list below, battle honours in small capitals are for large operations and campaigns and those in lowercase are for more specific battles.
 Bold type indicates honours emblazoned on regimental colours.

 Band

-The Band of The Royal Regiment of Canada is the oldest permanently organised band in the Canadian Army and in the whole of the Canadian Armed Forces.
-Based at Fort York in Toronto, Ontario, the band has continued to serve its country, province and city in many different roles throughout the world since its formation in 1863.
+The Band of The Royal Regiment of Canada is the oldest permanently organized band in the Canadian Army and in the whole of the Canadian Armed Forces.
+Based at Fort York in Toronto, the band has served its country, province and city in many different roles throughout the world since its formation in 1863.
+As of 2023, the director of music is Captain Kevin Anderson, the band sergeant major is Warrant Officer Sheila Andrews, and the drum major is Sergeant Steven Yasinsky.

 Some highlights from the band's itinerary are: